-The king gave me a token for a free wash and I drove on to the office.
-Everything seemed very far away that day.
+The king gave me a token for a free wash and I continued to the office.
+Everything seemed far away that day.
 Like I had to unfold a forty-foot arm to reach my coffee.
-Or grow an ear the size of Illinois to hear the phone.
+Or grow an ear the size of Iowa to hear the phone.

 When I got home that night, everyone was gone.
-Wife, cat,

-dog.
-The birds on the patio were acting like they owned the place.
+Wife, cat, dog.
+The birds on the patio acted like they owned the place.
 I threw a frying pan at them and they flitted into an elm tree.
 A few minutes later they came back.

-I made a drink and sat on the couch.
+I fixed a drink and sat on the couch.
 The coffee table was covered with women's magazines.
 Empty boxes sat on the floor.
 One was enormous.
 I didn't know they made things that big.
 You could have parked a car in it.
 Fit half the town in it.

-When I woke, it was dark.
-The house was cold, quiet.
+It was dark when I woke.
+The house was cold and quiet.
 I went into the bathroom and looked at some old things.
 Pictures, hairbrushes, towels.
-I made another drink, sat on a stool in the kitchen, warmed up a pizza, tried to watch T.V.
-Then I got in the car and drove to town.
+I made another drink, sat on a stool in the kitchen, warmed up a pizza and tried to watch TV.
+Then I got into the car.